AbstractSDK/cw-orchestrator/docs/src/integrations/daemon.md

 The daemon object can also be used to execute queries to the chains we are interacting with.
 This opens up a lot more applications to cw-orchestrator as this tools can also be used to manage off-chain applications.

-Querying the chain for data using a daemon looks like :
+Querying the chain for data using a daemon looks like:
 ```rust,ignore
 {{#include ../../../cw-orch/examples/queries/bank_query.rs:daemon_balance_query}}
 ```